 Deadline

-Note: Always check with your school registrar or UniFAST Focal Person for the exact deadline.
+Note: Always check with your school registrar or UniFAST Focal Person for the exact deadline — and be cautious of unverified social media posts (see the safety checklist above).

 This list includes only some of the schools that have posted their TES application announcements on Facebook.
 Other schools may already be accepting applications even if they are not listed here.
 Please check your school’s official page or Registrar for updates.